wangyibo0999-dotcom/mitochondrial-sequence-identification/README.md

 Multiple Sequence Alignment (MSA)
 Clustal Omega generated:
 A multiple sequence alignment (in Clustal format)
-A visual alignment map showing conserved positions (*, :, .)
+A visual alignment map showing conserved positions (*, :, .)(saved as A MSA.txt.....)
-A downloadable aligned FASTA file
 The alignment was inspected to identify:
 Highly conserved regions,Regions with gaps or variation,Sample sequence completeness and quality A representative aligned region was selected and used in the report (saved as A MSA.png.....).